yoelmatveyev/marthue/INFO.md

 2. Replacement substring.
 If empty, it must be explicitly written as "".

-3. Label string (optional).
-An empty string is a valid string.
-If written as "", the program would look for blocks labeled also as "".
+3. Label symbol (optional).

 Keys:

 1. :B , :F or both for forward, backward or random search.
+Random search can also be denoted by :X.

 2. :I, :O or both for input and output.
 When combined, the replacent string is printed and the left-side original string is replaced by the input.

-3. :T for terminating the computation of the current block and and unconditional jump, if combined with a label.
+3. :N ("next") for terminating the computation of the current block and going to the next block.
+If combined with a label, it means an unconditional jump.

 4. :R for returning from a function call.
 When used with a label, if attempts to return to the corresponding block, somewhat similar to Lisp's special operator **return-from**.